jiuchen1986/PyOps/istio/ansible/README.md

 A simple playbook for cleaning the changes applied in `install.yaml` is provided.
 To use it just run:

     ansible-playbook -i path_to_your_inventory_file clean.yaml
+Note that the `clean.yaml` will remove the 'MutatingAdmissionWebhook' and the 'ValidatingAdmissionWebhook' from the admission control flags of the api server by default.
+If these two flags are needed to be kept, set the variables below in `clean_vars.yaml` to 'no':

+    remove_mut_flag: yes
+    remove_val_flag: yes

 ## Notice
 - The task `Install istio core components` in playbook `install.yaml` may fail sometimes.
 Just rerun the playbook again, all the tasks should success.